olaglogowska/olaglogowska/README.md

 - 💞️ I’m open to collaboration on projects related to data analysis and machine learning.

 ## Get in Touch
-- 📫 How to reach me: [głogowskaleksandra@gmail.com] or [www.linkedin.com/in/aleksandra-głogowska]
+- 📫 How to reach me: [glogowskaleksandra@gmail.com] or [www.linkedin.com/in/aleksandra-głogowska]
-- 😄 Pronouns: She/Her <!-- Update with your preferred pronouns -->
+- 😄 Pronouns: Ola 🌼

 ## Fun Fact
 - ⚡ Fun fact: I enjoy discovering hidden patterns in data and turning them into valuable insights.